Generic Hamiltonian Dynamics: Introduction

 Some authors have been working on this question.
 The first remarkable result on this subject is due to Bonatti and Crovisier, in \cite{BC}.
 They show that, $C^1$-generically, a $C^1$-conservative diffeomorphism is transitive.
-Later, jointly with Arnaud, Bonatti and Crovisier extend this result for $C^1$-symplectic diffeomorphisms defined on a symplectic manifold (see \cite{ABC}).
+Later, jointly with Arnaud, Bonatti and Crovisier extend this result for $C^1$-symplectic diffeomorphisms (see \cite{ABC}).
 Adapting the techniques used to prove these results to the continuous-time case, one of the authors proved an analogous result for $C^1$-divergence-free vector fields.
 In fact, by a result due to Abdenur et al. (see \cite{AAB}), the first author was able to show that, $C^1$-generically, a divergence-free vector field is topologically mixing (see \cite{B1}).
-Recently, the results in \cite{BC,ABC} get an upgrading in \cite{AC}.
-In the direction against the abundance of transitivity (ergodicity), but with a much more exigent smoothness hypothesis, we recall the results of ~\cite{MM}.
+Recently, the results in \cite{BC,ABC} got an upgrading in \cite{AC}.
+In the direction against the abundance of transitivity (ergodicity), but with a much more exigent smoothness hypothesis, Markus and Meyer proved that generic Hamiltonians are neither integrable nor ergodic (\cite{MM}).

-Our contribution to this issue is the statement and the proof of a result that is an answer to Question \ref{quest1} for Hamiltonian systems.
+In a first approach and since Hamiltonians (see \S\ref{def} for details) are always equipped with the Hamiltonian function $H\colon M\rightarrow\mathbb{R}$, the energy $\{e\}$ and the energy levels $H^{-1}(\{e\})$, it is not clear what could be the statement of the version of \cite{AC,ABC,B1} for Hamiltonians: Can we expect generic Hamiltonians and any energy?
+Or generic Hamiltonians and generic energy?
+Or else any other statement?
+So, the first difficulty is conceptual, namely how to obtain a properly formulation of the result.